May 22, 2020

-To ensure the Memorial Day holiday is as safe as possible, Virginia State Police will increase patrols during the long holiday weekend.
-Beginning Friday, May 25, 2018, VSP will join law enforcement around the country for Operation C.A.R.E.
-(Crash Awareness and Reduction Effort), a state-sponsored, national program intended to reduce crashes, fatalities and injuries due to impaired driving, speed and failing to wear a seat belt.
-The 2018 Memorial Day statistical counting period begins at 12:01 a.m.
-Friday, May 25, 2018, and continues through midnight Monday, May 28, 2018.
+To help safeguard Virginia's highways, the Virginia State Police will be increasing patrols during the long holiday weekend as part of the Operation Crash Awareness and Reduction Effort (C.A.R.E.).
+Beginning Friday, May 22, 2020, state police will join law enforcement around the country for Operation C.A.R.E., a statesponsored, national program intended to reduce crashes, fatalities and injuries due to impaired driving, speed and failing to wear a seat belt.
+The 2020 Memorial Day statistical counting period begins at 12:01 a.m. on May 22 and continues through midnight Monday, May 25, 2020.

-With increased patrols, Virginia State Police also reminds drivers of Virginia's "Move Over" law, which requires motorists to move over when approaching an emergency vehicle stopped alongside the road.
+With the increased patrols, Virginia State Police also reminds drivers of Virginia's "Move Over" law, which requires motorists to move over when approaching a vehicle stopped alongside the road that is equipped with flashing red, blue and amber lights.
 If unable to move over, then drivers are required to cautiously pass the emergency vehicle.
-The law also applies to workers in vehicles equipped with amber lights.